svmukhin/fluent-http/README.md

 ## Wire System

-FluentHttp uses a wire system for sending HTTP requests, allowing you to customize and extend request handling through decorators.
+SergeiM.Http uses a wire system for sending HTTP requests, allowing you to customize and extend request handling through decorators.

 ### Basic Wire Usage